Inter-Blockchain-Service/Cosmos-StateSync/Bitcanna/README.md

-# Statesync by Inter Blockchain Services
+# Bitcanna statesync by Inter Blockchain Services

 If you are running a validator BACKUP your priv_validator_key.json.